-You can configure any number of access token validators for the server.
+You can configure any number of

 Each access token validator has an evaluation order index, which is an integer that determines the processing priority when multiple access token validators are configured.
 Lower values are processed before higher values.

 Access tokens issued using the OAuth 2 client credentials grant type are issued directly to a client and do not contain a subject.
 Such tokens cannot be accepted by PingDirectory server.

 - If an incoming

 HTTP requestcontains an access token, the token is sent to the access token validator with the lowest evaluation order index.
 HTTP request A client transaction sent over HTTP to the server specifying a request method (such as GET, POST, DELETE) to execute against a resource or resources on the server.

 - The access token validator validates the access token.
 Validation logic varies

 by access token validator type, but the validator generally verifies the

 - A trusted source issued the token.

 - The token is not expired.